TomOverment/tomozart22/README.md

 - All other artwork was my own.
 - I used bootstrap too style the html. https://getbootstrap.com/
 - I made use of chat GPT. https://chatgpt.com/
+- I used font from font awsome. https://fontawesome.com/

 ## Problems